 Crime reports provided to these and other campus security authorities are used by the school to fulfill its responsibility to annually disclose accurate crime statistics and to issue or facilitate the issuance of timely warnings or emergency notifications.
 Campus security authority crime reports should include sufficient detail such as dates and locations, and where appropriate, personally identifying information, including name and contact information, if available.
-For additional information on the duties and responsibilities of the individuals and offices listed above, see the CSA PowerPoint Presentation link located on the following webpage: https://upd.tamu.edu/Pages/CSA-Reporting.aspx.
+TAMUG PD and the university offices and individuals listed above, will assist reporting individuals in notifying the proper law enforcement authorities, if the individual chooses.
+It is the goal of the institution to provide assistance wherever the report is made and include Clery countable crimes in the annual security report.